Fair Isaac Corporation research snapshot

 information Richness

 A-level information richness.
-FICO has a long public-company record, SEC filings, investor releases, current quote data, technical data, analyst coverage, and frequent public debate around credit score competition and regulation.
+FICO has a long public-company record, SEC filings, investor releases, current quote and technical data, active analyst coverage, and frequent public debate around credit score competition, Lender Choice, VantageScore, and mortgage regulation.

 bias Check